Leading virtual teams and remote workers

 We at Lane4 are also facing new challenges.
 Social distancing means many of our consultants, who were previously delivering workshops onsite for clients, are now delivering leadership training via virtual classrooms and webinars as their spouse sits in the next room, or their children play downstairs.
 As a leader of a now-virtual team, failing to acknowledge the magnitude of change in circumstance is a big risk.
 Ensuring you are aware of how you can help your team members be at their best despite challenging circumstances will set your team up for success, whatever challenges come their way.

 We ran a webinar to help leaders navigate their new or now-virtual teams, hosted by our Consultant Director Paul Jewitt-Harris and our Key Account Director Emma Rowe, both of whom have a breadth of experience operating within virtual teams.
-They started off by outlining the potential challenges of leading virtual teams, and then provided a myriad of top tips for listeners to action today: watch the webinar here, or read this article to find out what information they shared.
+They started off by outlining the potential challenges of leading virtual teams, and then provided a myriad of top tips for listeners to action today.

 The structure is the following: